1In the context of positive psychology and self-control, the famous "Marshmallow Test" conducted by Walter Mischel primarily measured which concept?

 28Which of the following best describes Introjected Regulation in the context of goal motivation?

-A.Doing something for pure enjoyment.
+A.Doing something only for a paycheck.

 B.Doing something to avoid guilt or anxiety, or to enhance ego.